 Like being told to stay at home and restrict your activities for months on end with three kids, and then there's a power outage?
 Or something even more challenging?

 Whatever that is for you, when you find you're trapped in an "OMG this is terrible" cycle of stress and worry ask "What's right about this that I'm not getting?"
 And keep asking it over and over, even if you don't believe it or feel it.

 What if there was ALWAYS something right about a 'bad' situation?
 Like rediscovering old fashioned board games or actual books to keep everyone entertained.
 Or seeing the world from an entirely new perspective and reevaluating your life choices?
 How does it get any better than this?

 Listen to what people talk about.
 What percentage is a complaint or a problem?
 Trauma and drama?
 Ninety-nine percent?
 Or more?

 Did you know that you get more of what you focus your attention on?

 So if you'd like fewer problems and more joy in life, inject a little gratitude into your conversation.

-Crinkle someone's universe by saying something like “Wow I'm so grateful for being in lockdown!
-It's made me look at my life in a totally different way!” or “I am really grateful for him lying to me straight away, because now I know that's what he might do and I won't get caught out!” or “How did we get so lucky we can see blue skies outside today – how much fun can we have in our tiny apartment?”
+Crinkle someone's universe by saying something like “I am so grateful for the lockdown; it made me look at my life in a totally different way” or “I am really grateful that their lying is so obvious; now I know to look into everything they say and do and so I won't get caught out” or “How did I get so lucky seeing beautiful blue skies?
+Not being able to travel means I can spend more time connecting with my local community.”

 What if you found one thing to be grateful for every day and told someone?